Hazem1984/Portfolio/README.md

 The objective of the project was to answer business questions in order to drive the launch strategy of a new online rental service.

 ## Data
 A relational database made up of 17 tables contatining data on film rentals, customers, actors, payments and more.
-Full Data Set